Entropy on abelian groups: Entropy of finitely generated flows

+Our aim is to reduce the computation of algebraic entropy to the case of finitely generated flows.
+We start from basic properties.

-\begin{lemma} Let $G$ be an abelian group and $\f\in\End(G)$.
-Assume that $G=V(\phi,F)$ for some $F\in[G]^{<\omega}$, i.e., $G$ is finitely generated (by $F$) as a $\Z[t]$-module. \begin{itemize} \item[(a)] Every subgroup and every quotient of $G$ is finitely generated as a $\Z[t]$-module. \item[(b)] If $\f$ is locally periodic, then $\f$ is periodic. \item[(c)] There exists $m\in\N_+$ such that $m t(G)=0$. \end{itemize} \end{lemma} \begin{proof} (a) It follows from the fact that $\Z[t]$ is Noetherian.
+\begin{lemma} Let $G$ be an abelian group, $\phi\in \End(G)$ and assume that $G$ is finitely $\phi$-generated. \begin{itemize} \item[(a)] If $H$ is a $\phi$-invariant subgroup of $G$, then $H$ is finitely $\phi\restriction_H$-generated and $G/H$ is finitely $\overline\phi$-generated. \item[(b)] There exists $m\in\N_+$ such that $m \cdot t(G)=0$; so there exists a torsion-free subgroup $K$ of $G$ such that $G\cong K\times t(G)$. \end{itemize} \end{lemma} \begin{proof} (a) The first assertion follows from the fact that the ring $\Z[t]$ is Noetherian, the second one is obvious.